IATI/IATI-Schemas/tests/README-tests.txt

         Valid XML documents.

-To run the tests, you should be in a Unix-like environment (or possibly Windows using a Unix shell) and have the xmllint application installed.  xmllint is available in most Linux distributions, or can be compiled from source as part of the Gnome XML C Parser and Toolkit (libxml2), available here:
+To run the tests, you should be in a Unix-like environment (or Windows using Cygwin) and have the xmllint application installed.  xmllint is available in most Linux distributions, or can be compiled from source as part of the Gnome XML C Parser and Toolkit (libxml2), available here: